andmatand/vector-paint/README.md

 ### How do I load/display the vector art in my PICO-8 cart?
 This program produces hexadecimal strings that you can copy and paste as a string into a PICO-8 program.
-See the file sample-use.p8 for PICO-8 code which parses and displays a sample vector drawing produced by Vector Paint.
+See the file sample-use.p8 for PICO-8 code which parses and displays one of these strings.